Fahani/webrobocomp.github.io/page7.md

 As we explain in the previous [post](http://robocomp.github.io/website/2015/08/13/mercedes4.html), the [`ikGraphGenerator`component](https://github.com/robocomp/robocomp-ursus/tree/master/components/ikGraphGenerator) creates and stores a graph representing the work 3D space of the arm, where each node stores the euclidean space pose of the end effector and the configuration of the joints that compose the arm.
 So the `ikGraphGenerator` waits until the `visualik` send a target to him through the `InverseKinematics` interface.
 In this moment, the `ikGraphGenerator` performs four steps:

 1.  the component searches the node A whose pose is closest to the initial end effector pose and moves the arm there.
-2.  the component finds in the graph the node B whose pose is closest to the target position, disabling those nodes which would make the robotís arm collide with external objects.
+2.  the component finds in the graph the node B whose pose is closest to the target position, disabling those nodes which would make the robot‚Äôs arm collide with external objects.
 3.  the component computes the shortest path between the node A and the node B and moves the end effector among the nodes to reach the node B.
 4. Finally, the component moves from the graph to the actual target sending the original target to the `inversekinematic`component and taking the final values of the joints.